Rapyd raises $300M on $8.75B valuation as fintech-as-a-service continues to boom – TechCrunch

 The fact that this is something that might apply to just about any business online today means that the opportunities are vast as well, one reason investors are so keen to be in this market.
 (And that goes for more than just Rapyd, as it’s big enough not to be a winner-takes-all market.)

 “Rapyd has built a borderless embedded fintech infrastructure critical to all digital businesses that operate globally.
 Their platform incorporates payments, compliance, FX, fraud management, escrow, virtual account and card issuing, and more.
-But now, as the world sees growing traction across global eCommerce, Gig Economy, Fintech Solutions and Technology platforms, Rapyd must take the next step,” said Mike Lobanov, General Partner at Target Global, in a statement.
+But now, as the world sees growing traction across global eCommerce, Gig Economy, Fintech Solutions and Technology platforms, Rapyd must take the next step,” said Mike Lobanov, general partner at Target Global, in a statement.
 “There is currently an unprecedented need for a single partner serving as a bridge between a vast array of local payment services and merchants, providing them access to the flexible, fast-to-integrate, and scalable solutions they need to thrive.
 Having led Rapyd’s Series A in 2018, we are confident that Rapyd can be such a partner, and are now renewing our bet in this round.”